DylanBossie-CU/VANTAGE/README.md

 ### RewriteDataStructVelocity
 This script reads dataStruct output files, and transposes the velocity vector as needed to be processed in *masterPlotter()*.

+## Automation
+Contains tools for getting data from sensors and communicating with Raspberry Pi for remote boot.
+### OpticalCam_Automation
+Contains three tools for the optical camera.
+Important settings to mess with here: exposure time(associated with the ueye.is_Exposure command) and the sensor gain (for brighter images with more noise, is_SetHardwareGain command)
+#### Optical_Data_Capture.py
+This file is used for data collection during testing.
+Set up to take many images at a specified interval.

+#### Optical_Single_Frame.py
+This file is used for capturing single frames, primarily for use in performing sensor calibrations when data needs to be taken on command.
+This script is called from the calibration Matlab script.

+#### SimpleLive_Pyueye_OpenCV.py
+Used to see a live view of the optical camera output.
+Useful for performing alignments, can also be useful for camera calibrations and for showing off at Symposium/Expo

+### TOF_Automation
+This directory contains all of the drivers and stuff for ToF.
+All of the scripts you need to run are in the \examples subdirectory
+Listed below are the important ones.

+#### TOF_Data_Capture.py
+Main testing script, takes a certain number of frames.

+#### image_viewer_orig.py
+Live views of the ToF camera.

+#### TOF_Single_Frame_Capture.py
+Captures Single frame of the ToF camera's "intensity" image.
+This is like a normal optical image that can be used for calibration.

+#### create_application.py
+The ToF camera runs on an application where certain parameters are set.
+See the ToF manual to understand what all the parameters mean.

+### PiComms